Enjoying Valentine's Day as a single parent - Care for the Family

 - Do a kind deed – for example, give flowers to an elderly neighbour.

 - Take a social media day off – scrolling through pictures of couples on dates, seeing the gifts received and being bombarded by Valentine’s Day adverts can be a trigger, making us feel like we are missing out.
-So don’t look at it!
+So why not have a break?

 - Take yourself out on a date – do something special just for you.
 This could be going for a drink in a coffee shop with a good book or going to the cinema.